 DEFERRED COMMENCEMNET

-The following deferred commencement condition/s must be complied with to the satisfaction of Council within 12 months from the date of this determination notice in order to obtain an operational Development Consent. a) General Terms of approval shall be obtained from the Natural Resource
+The following deferred commencement condition/s must be complied with to the satisfaction of Council within 12 months from the date of this determination notice in order to obtain an operational Development Consent. a) A controlled activity approval shall be obtained from the Natural Resource

 Access Regulator for works proposed within the watercourse.
 The following conditions of consent, including any other conditions that may arise from resolution of matters listed in the above condition, will be included in an operational Development Consent.
 The consent shall become operational once Council has notified the applicant in writing that the information submitted in response to the deferred commencement condition/s, is/are acceptable